ClarkCGA/gfm-gap-filling-baseline/README.md

 # gfm-gap-filling-baseline
 Baseline model for gap filling as part of the GFM downstream task evaluations

-6/8
+6/9
 The build is configured to fill cloud gaps.
-Next steps are building code to visualize and evaluate performance, which can be used to tune the model.
+It also produces visualizations of generator output during the training process through a command line argument.
+Next steps are building code to evaluate performance, which can be used to tune the model.

 Run in docker using: '''docker run -v "$PWD/data:/workspace/gap-filling-baseline/data" --rm -it --runtime=nvidia --gpus all cgan'''

-Then, run: '''python -m train.py --epochs 1 --batch_size 16 --model_cap 16 --num_workers 1 --dataset gapfill --dataroot ./data/gapfill'''
+Then, run: '''python -m train.py --epochs 50 --batch_size 16 --model_cap 16 --dataset gapfill --dataroot ./data/gapfill --mask_position 2 --visualization image'''

 The easiest way to modulate the CUDA memory demands of the code is to modify batch size and model capacity.